 Growth software typically includes email marketing automation, customer relationship management, and pipeline automation tools, allowing growth teams to have a full understanding of their historical relationship with every contact, provide the right attention at every stage of the funnel, and encourage collaboration between sellers and marketers.

 The growth software market is currently led by a handful of veteran players including ActiveCampaign and HubSpot.
 In 2021, Nutshell added email marketing automation to our powerful suite of CRM and sales automation tools, officially moving us into the growth software category.
-(Learn more about Nutshell Marketing right here.)
+(Learn more about Nutshell Campaigns right here.)

 By allowing sales reps, sales managers, and marketers to work out of a single tool, growth software provides a number of advantages.
 Namely…